BJTerry/mailchimp/tutorial.markdown

       mapM_ (\f -> deleteFolder apiKey (folderId f) (folderType f)) $ filter (\folder -> dateCreated folder < (now - 60 * 60 * 24 * 7)) folders

-For every action, we are passing in apiKey even though the key is obviously not changing.
+For every action, we are passing in apiKey even though the key is not changing.
 One can imagine even more complex actions where it would be more of a burden.
 To solve this problem and the problem of creating potentially hundreds of managers, let's wrap up our actions in a monad, specfically in [ReaderT](http://hackage.haskell.org/packages/archive/mtl/latest/doc/html/Control-Monad-Reader.html#v:ReaderT).
 We'll also create a MailchimpConfig type to carry the apiKey and the shared Manager:

     data MailchimpConfig = MailchimpConfig
       { mcApiKey :: MailchimpApiKey